trpc/trpc/www/docs/server/middlewares.md

 ---

 You can are able to add middlewares to a whole router with the `middleware()` method.
-The middleware(s) will be run before any of the procedures defined after are invoked & can be async or sync.
+The middleware(s) will be run before any of the procedures are invoked & can be async or sync.